Dmitriuso/long-summarization-pegasus/README.md

 # Long Summarization PEGASUS

+## Short Introduction

+PEGASUS model by Google was open sourced in July 2020: you can find more information about it in [Google AI blog](https://ai.googleblog.com/2020/06/pegasus-state-of-art-model-for.html), in the corresponding [academic article](https://arxiv.org/pdf/1912.08777.pdf) and in [PEGASUS GitHub repository](https://github.com/google-research/pegasus).

+## Our Contribution

-I'm excited to hereby present the PEGASUS model fine-tuned for the abstract summarization of arbitrary long texts.
+We are excited to hereby present the PEGASUS model fine-tuned for the abstract summarization of long arbitrary texts.
 We fine-tuned it in English on datasets `scientific_papers/arxiv`, `scientific_papers/pubmed` and `big_patent/d`.

 * Unfortunately, BIG_PATENT dataset is very costly in terms of conversion into training data, we didn't manage to prepare the whole dataset and opted for fine-tuning on its parts.